-Lymph nodes are small, bean-like, glands that have a very important role in immunity, since they filter the lymph, removing virus and bacteria that can be cause an infection.
-Once removed, these micro-organisms are destroyed by lymphocytes, which are immune cells present inside the lymph nodes.
+Lymph nodes are small, bean-like, glands that play a very important role in immunity.
+They filter the lymph fluid, which removes the virus and bacteria that can be cause an infection.
+Once removed, these micro-organisms are destroyed by lymphocytes, which are the immune cells present inside the lymph nodes.

 What can cause swollen lymph nodes

-Lymph nodes swell up when there is a nearby trauma or infection, so the location where they get swollen can help with the diagnosis.
-About 80% of swollen lymph nodes in people under 30 years old, are due to local infections, but they can also have other causes:
+Lymph nodes become swollen from local trauma or infection, therefore the doctor should carefully assess the area to reach a diagnosis.
+About 80% of swollen lymph nodes in people under 30 years old are due to local infections, but they can also have other causes:

 1. In the neck

-The lymph nodes in the neck can swell on the lateral area, but also under the jaw or near the ears.
-When that happens you may feel, or even see, a small lump in those areas, which can be a sign of:
+The lymph nodes in the neck can swell on sides of the neck, but also under the jaw or near the ears.
+When that happens you may feel, or even see, a small lump in those areas.
+Swollen lymph nodes in the neck or lower face can be a sign of:

 In more rare situations, swollen lymph nodes in the neck may also signal a tumor in the region, such as the throat, larynx or thyroid.

 Lymph nodes in the groin may also become swollen due to infection or trauma to the legs, feet or genital area.
 One of the most common causes are urinary tract infections, but it can also happen after a genital surgical procedure or due to a sexually transmitted infection.
 In rarer cases, swollen lymph nodes in the groin can also be a sign of cancer in the genital area, such as vulvar cancer, vaginal cancer or penile cancer.